blockades/mmt_resources/Reading.md

 * [Finland Turns to Blockchain to Help Unbanked Refugees](https://www.cryptocoinsnews.com/finns-turn-to-blockchain-to-help-unbanked-refugees-enter-the-digital-economy/)
 * [Honigdachs - Der Bitcoin-Podcast aus Leipzig](https://coinspondent.de/news-nachrichten/bitcoin-podcasts/honigdachs-der-bitcoin-podcast-aus-leipzig/) German language bitcoin podcast
 * [pegs blockchain article](http://ehion.com/~ameba/site/blockchain/) Our submission to more automation and control, or the path to a more free and decentralised world? - several years old now
+* [Jameson Lopps bitcoin resources](https://lopp.net/bitcoin.html) a vast collections of articles, tutorials and films related to Bitcoin.
+* [rustyrussels remarkably unreliable guide to bitcoin storage](https://github.com/rustyrussell/bitcoin-storage-guide) - a guide to storing bitcoin for the ultra-paranoid.

 ## Books